rclone/rclone/docs/content/commands/rclone_mount.md

-      --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --gid uint32                Override the gid field set by the filesystem. (default 502) --max-read-ahead int        The number of bytes that can be prefetched for sequential reads. (default 128k) --no-modtime                Don't read the modification time (can speed things up).
+      --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --gid uint32                Override the gid field set by the filesystem. (default 502) --max-read-ahead int        The number of bytes that can be prefetched for sequential reads. (default 128k) --no-checksum               Don't compare checksums on up/download.
+      --no-modtime                Don't read/write the modification time (can speed things up).
       --no-seek                   Don't allow seeking in files.
+      --poll-interval duration    Time to wait between polling for changes.
+Must be smaller than dir-cache-time.
+Only on supported remotes.
+Set to 0 to disable. (default 1m0s)
       --read-only                 Mount read-only.
       --uid uint32                Override the uid field set by the filesystem. (default 502) --umask int                 Override the permission bits set by the filesystem. (default 2)